 EB-3 Unskilled/Other Workers: Unskilled/other worker applicants must be capable, at the time the petition is filed on their behalf, of performing unskilled labor (requiring less than two years training or experience), that is not of a temporary or seasonal nature.
 They must also demonstrate through an approved labor certification that they will be performing work for which qualified workers are not available in the United States.

-(click link above to view page)
+(click the link above to view the page)

 In-person or Virtual Online Meetings Available

 Call 214-741-1700.Call 214-741-1700.